d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Connect to the server with the password corresponding to the given user.

-NOTE: In Linux, if password contains '!' (exclamation), then enclose the password with single quotation (')
+NOTE: In Linux, if password contains '!' (exclamation), then enclose the password with single quotation (').
+Also, if the password include special characters, then escape that character with '\' (backslash).
+Eg: if the password is test#123, then type the password as test\\#123

+- **--sessionid**

+Connect to the server with the already known sessionid.

 - **--usercert UserCertificate**